-Today is the 1st November.
-For me today marks the turning point between ‘It’s far too early to think about Christmas’ to ‘Oh gosh, how can it be November already?
-Time’s ticking’… so let’s officially kick off the season and start the Christmas cheer… NOW.
+For me 1st November marks the turning point between ‘It’s far too early to think about Christmas’ to ‘Oh gosh, how can it be November already?
+Time’s ticking’… let’s officially kick off the season and start the Christmas cheer… NOW.
 Time to get all presents sorted and cookies baked.
+So let me tell you about London at Christmas time.
+In case you are planning a pre Christmas trip to London this year (although, if you do, please check the current travel restrictions).

 Needless to say (but I will say it anyway) London is a travel destination all year round, but visiting London in the run up to Christmas feels extra special and an experience plenty of people seek every year.

-To help you make the most of your pre-Christmas London trip, here a little collection of things to do and see to get your Christmas spirits up.
+To help you make the most of your pre Christmas trip to London, I’ve put together a little collection of things to do and see to get your Christmas spirits up.

 See the Christmas lights